|

 the house we thought it was him and we thought that you

+cleaning your boots was him sharpening the knife.
+Monty: Oh, how delicious!
+Marwood: I'm going for a walk.
 Monty: Oh, wait for us dear boy, we'll all go.

-I is leaning on the wall.
+Outside the cottage I is leaning on the wall.
 Withnail emerges and walks

 briskly over to him Withnail: Look, I know what your